Pasar al contenido principal Saltar al pie de página del mapa del sitio

 • All IRS toll-free hotlines will be closed, impacting the ability to get a client EIN Verification via this method.

 • E-Verify: The federal internet-based employment verification system will be unavailable for employers to complete the process, but businesses are still required to complete the Form I-9 for new hires.
-If your business is in a state that mandates the use of E-Verify, you should check with the state website for information, including on alternative methods for employee verification.
+If your business is in a state that mandates the use of E-Verify, you should check with your state’s website for information, including on alternative methods for employee verification.

 • Delays should be expected with onboarding new employees.

 Medicare and Medicaid are federal programs that are not subject to annual appropriations, but a shutdown could cause a disruption for participants.
-For example, there might be a delay in getting Medicare replacement cards and participants would be unable to make enrollment adjustments.
+For example, there might be a delay in getting Medicare replacement cards.
+Access to call centers and federal healthcare marketplace resources could be lost, as well.

 How Could Businesses Be Impacted by a Shutdown?

-There are tangential impacts to consider such as the closing of national parks and national museums (e.g., Smithsonian) during a shutdown.
-If your business relies on the foot traffic of federal employees or tourists, especially around the corridor in Washington, D.C. and in other cities where federal money pumps in, cash flow could become an issue.
+There are tangential impacts to consider such as the closing of national parks and national museums (e.g., Yosemite, the Smithsonian) during a shutdown that could affect businesses that rely on the patronage of federal employees or tourists.

 States might have to suspend their unemployment programs and possibly find alternative sources of funding because federal unemployment funding to states will cease during a shutdown.